chenxingqiang/jax-ml/doc/about.rst

      year={2011}
     }

-If you want to cite scikit-learn for its API or design, you may also want to consider the following paper:
+If you want to cite jax-learn for its API or design, you may also want to consider the following paper:

-  :arxiv:`API design for machine learning software: experiences from the scikit-learn project <1309.0238>`, Buitinck *et al.*, 2013.
+  :arxiv:`API design for machine learning software: experiences from the jax-learn project <1309.0238>`, Buitinck *et al.*, 2013.

   Bibtex entry::

-    @inproceedings{sklearn_api,
+    @inproceedings{xlearn_api,
-      author    = {Lars Buitinck and Gilles Louppe and Mathieu Blondel and Fabian Pedregosa and Andreas Mueller and Olivier Grisel and Vlad Niculae and Peter Prettenhofer and Alexandre Gramfort and Jaques Grobler and Robert Layton and Jake VanderPlas and Arnaud Joly and Brian Holt and Ga{\"{e}}l Varoquaux}, title     = {{API} design for machine learning software: experiences from the scikit-learn project},
+      author    = {Lars Buitinck and Gilles Louppe and Mathieu Blondel and Fabian Pedregosa and Andreas Mueller and Olivier Grisel and Vlad Niculae and Peter Prettenhofer and Alexandre Gramfort and Jaques Grobler and Robert Layton and Jake VanderPlas and Arnaud Joly and Brian Holt and Ga{\"{e}}l Varoquaux}, title     = {{API} design for machine learning software: experiences from the jax-learn project},
       booktitle = {ECML PKDD Workshop: Languages for Data Mining and Machine Learning}, year      = {2013},